jhomlala/betterplayer/README.md

     /// Should the placeholder be shown until play is pressed final bool showPlaceholderUntilPlay;

+    /// Placeholder position of player stack.
+If false, then placeholder will be
+    /// displayed on the bottom, so user need to hide it manually.
+Default is
+    /// true.
+    final bool placeholderOnTop;

     /// A widget which is placed between the video and the controls final Widget overlay;